 If you must use a de-icing agent, magnesium chloride is a better choice than rock salt or other options.
 It does less damage to brick and mortar, as well as concrete, and is one of the least harmful to the plants that grow near your steps.

 After freezing temperatures have subsided for good, give the treated area a thorough cleaning — sweep up any remaining ice melter and rinse the area thoroughly with water.

 Make sure that you don’t store anything or grow any plants directly against brick walls, as this creates a space with higher moisture content.
 Make sure that you have your chimney inspected at least once a year, and we recommend installing a chimney cap to protect your chimney from moisture.

-For serious protection, consider having your masonry professionally waterproofed with Siloxane P.D. which will prevent water from penetrating brick, mortar and concrete.
-Unlike most sealants, this treatment won’t trap moisture, instead allowing it to escape from the masonry without letting new water make its way in.
+For serious protection, consider professionally waterproofing your masonry with Siloxane P.D.
+This will prevent water from penetrating brick, mortar, and concrete.
+Unlike most sealants, this treatment won’t trap moisture, instead of allowing it to escape from the masonry without letting new water make its way in.
 If you have questions about how this process can prolong the life of your masonry, or if you’d like to schedule a free quote, give us a call at 440-834-8252 or fill out our contact form.

 The number one issue that we see with damaged or deteriorating masonry is that homeowners simply put off calling for assistance.
 Don’t make the same mistake.
-Small problems can usually be dealt with quickly, easily and inexpensively.
-The longer you wait to get a problem repaired, the more challenging and costly it becomes.
+It’s better to deal with small problems quickly, easily, and inexpensively.
+The longer you wait to resolve a problem, the more challenging and costly it becomes.